AltheaFoundation/info-server/README.md

 ### /total_supply

 Provides the total supply of ALTHEA, or any Cosmos chain the server software is pointed at.
 This is inclusive of the community pool, vesting tokens, staked tokens, and unclaimed rewards.
-Value return is aalthea and must be divided by `1*10^18` to display whole tokens.
+Value return is aalthea (ALTHEA wei) and must be divided by `1*10^18` to display whole tokens.
 This value is updated once a day.

 - URL: `https://info.althea.link:9000/total_supply`
 - Method: `GET`